The 7 Best Heated Mattress Pads And Bed Heating Systems

 It has an auto-off feature after 10 hours, and a safety cut-off if it overheats – both features that help reduce risk.
 For larger mattress sizes, you and your partner can have separate controls to adjust the temperature just on your side of the bed.

 The remote control isn’t exactly the most ergonomically enticing, but at least it’s easy to use and clear which setting you have it on.
-The price is higher than average, with some sizes costing over $200, so perhaps this is one for those who chose a rarer mattress size and are struggling to equip it.
+The price is higher than average, with some sizes costing over $250, so perhaps this is one for those who chose a less common mattress size and need a heated mattress pad to match it.

 sunbeam water resistant heated mattress pad